Skip to main content

 Reserved collection names

-The following names are reserved for internal use and cannot be used as collection names: events, wallets, stage, monitored_transactions, runs, context_functions.
+The following names are reserved for internal use and cannot be used as collection names: wallets, stage, monitored_transactions, runs, context_functions.
+Attempting to create or drop a collection with a reserved name throws an error.

 Next Steps